-From the dense fog-laced redwoods in the north to the towering sequoias standing sentinel in the south, California’s national forests are a camper’s paradise.
+California’s national forests are a camper’s paradise from the dense fog-laced redwoods in the north to the towering sequoias standing sentinel in the south.

 As someone who has pitched a tent under their sprawling canopies more times than I can count, I’m here to share the inside scoop on these treasured wildlands.